Fan Kang: Biography

 Fan Kang was born in Weihui, Henan, Republic of China in May 1924.
-She graduated from the Department of English of Northwest University (China) in 1946, and joined the Communist Party of China in August 1948.
+She graduated from the Department of English of Northwest University (China) in 1946, and joined the Chinese Communist Party in August 1948.

 After the founding of the People's Republic of China in 1949, the new Communist government established Renmin University of China in 1950, and Fan became a founding faculty member of the university.
 From 1957 to 1959, Fan studied in the Department of Economics of Moscow State University in the Soviet Union, and returned to teach economic history at Renmin University afterwards.

 In 1980, Fan transferred to the Institute of World Economics and Politics of the Chinese Academy of Social Sciences (CASS), and was one of the only three scholars studying economic history at the institute at the time.
 She spent the remainder of her career at the institute.
 In 1991, she was awarded a special pension for distinguished scholars by the State Council of China.
 After her retirement, she was elected an honorary member of the CASS.

 On 23 September 2019, Fan died at Peking Union Medical College Hospital, aged 95.